mweagle/Sparta/content/docs/eventsources/ses/index.md

   * Provision a new S3 bucket for email message body storage
     - SES will not provide the message body in the event data.
 It will only store the email body in an S3 bucket, from which your lambda function can later consume it.
   * Wait for the S3 bucket to be provisioned
     - As we need a new S3 bucket, we're relying on AWS to generate a [unique name](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html#cfn-s3-bucket-name).
-But this means that our lambda function doesn't know the S3 bucket name at deploy time.
+But this means that our lambda function doesn't know the S3 bucket name during provisioning.
+    - In fact, we shouldn't even create an AWS Lambda function if the S3 bucket can't be created.
-  * Include an IAMPrivilege to access the dynamically created bucket
+  * Include an IAMPrivilege so that our *Go* function can access the dynamically created bucket
   * Discover the S3 Bucket at lambda execution time

 ### <a href="{{< relref "#provisionBucket" >}}">Provision Message Body Storage Resource</a>